sashasochka/sashasochka.github.io/_posts/2014-05-05-my-microsoft-intership.md

 telling me about how cool Microsoft is, we had a discussion why would a developer work in one or another company.
 That increased my confidence even more - why would we talk about that if I was going to be dismissed?

-An interesting fact was, that, in between the subinterviews one of HRs was constantly telling us not to worry about rains in Seattle.
+An interesting fact was, that, in between the subinterviews one of recruiters was constantly telling us not to worry about rains in Seattle.
 During those moments I was always thinking like, are there really people in this world, who wouldn't go for MS internship only because of rains!?
 In general the atmosphere was very friendly, the company tries to thing about all possible details for you.